 Jubilee returned to her normal height.
 She forwarded time, finding herself in front of a large church.

-Rhonda was facing a crowd of cheering happy people assembled at the building.
-It was thirty years later and Jubilee still felt the effervescent presence within Rhonda’s heart.
+Rhonda was facing a crowd of cheering people assembled at the building thirty years later.
+Jubilee still felt an effervescent presence within Rhonda’s heart.

-Jubilee knelt and prayed to the Lord in deep love for His Holy Power.
+Jubilee knelt praying to the Lord in deep love for His Holy Power.